[Planet Surface]

 JANEWAY: Report.

 PARIS: We're free.
 Gaining altitude.
-Two thousand metres, twenty-five hundred.
-Dampers back
+Two thousand metres, twenty five

-KIM: Storms have completely dissipated.
-There's not a cloud in the sky.
+KIM: The storms have completely dissipated.
+There's not a cloud in the

 JANEWAY: Establish a search pattern, Mister Paris.